-Fresh fruit is good in potassium and some B-complex vitamins such as folates, vitamin B-6 and niacin and contain small amounts of vitamin-C. Potassium is an important component of cell and body fluids, helps controlling heart rate and blood pressure.
+Fresh fruit is good in potassium and some B-complex vitamins such as folates, vitamin B-6 and niacin and contain small amounts of vitamin-C. Potassium is an important component of cell and body fluids that helps to regulate heart rate and blood pressure.

-Furthermore, the fruit is also a good source of iron, copper, calcium, manganese, and other minerals.
-Manganese is used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.
-Copper is required in the production of red blood cells.
+Furthermore, the fruit is also an excellent source of iron, copper, calcium, manganese, and other minerals.
+The body uses manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.
+Copper is essential in the production of red blood cells.
 Iron is required for as a cofactor in cellular oxidation as well in red blood cell formation.